Migrating from MailChimp/Mandrill to Amazon SES/Sendy

-EasySendy is a specialized hosting company which specializes in setting up the application and handling all of the AWS, DNS and server details so that if you don’t have the technical expertise to set up hosting or install sendy, you can get their services.
+EasySendy is a specialized hosting company that specializes in setting up the application and handling all of the AWS, DNS and server details so that if you don’t have the technical expertise to set up hosting or install Sendy, you can get their services.
 Which are still pretty cheap compared to MailChimp/Mandrill.

 Our Annual Cost Saving Summary

 |Email Marketing Tool||Subscribers||# of emails||1st-year cost||After 1st year cost|

 That’s how Technosoft saved our client $418.8 or decreased 99% costs annually by moving from MailChimp/Mandrill to Amazon SES/Sendy.
 Of Course, we didn’t add the hosting costs in the table, as our client already had multiple EC2 instances running.
 For estimation, a t2.small instance would cost $19/month at the or $78 annually to host Sendy.
 And that instance would be able to do a lot more other cloud functions in addition to hosting Sendy.
 And still, you will be saving big time.
 In addition, Sendy is only used to keep the user subscriptions (Amazon SES sends the emails), the AWS instance needed for Sendy needs to be up only when adding subscribers or sending emails.
 So, in some instances, you may be spending only .026/hour for the AWS t2.small instance uptime only.

 Why Sendy?
 Why not SendX, SoulCRM or GetRespose?